hassineabd/robotframework-onesecmail/README.md

 ## Overview

-This a `robotframework` library that provides a set of keywords for interacting with the [OneSecMail API](https://onesecmail.com/api-documentation), which allows you to generate temporary email addresses and manage emails received at those addresses.
+This `robotframework` library leverages the [OneSecMail API](https://onesecmail.com/api-documentation) to provide a comprehensive set of keywords for managing temporary email addresses and their associated emails.
+It enables the creation of disposable email addresses, monitoring of new messages, reading of message content, and more.

 ## Installation